ErikPlachta/cs-regex-reference-guide/README.md

 ### **2. Anchors / Positions**

-... are used to match the location of a litercal character within your defined searach-paramters.
+... are used to match the location of a literal character within your defined search parameters.

 | Syntax  | Description  |   Example   |
 |---------|--------------|-------------|